ONLYOFFICE/office-js-api/Word/ApiTablePr/Methods/SetShd.md

 # SetShd

-Specifies the shading which is applied to the extents of the current table.
+Specifies the shading which shall be applied to the extents of the current table.

 ## Syntax

-expression.
+expression.SetShd(sType, r, g, b, isAuto?);

 `expression` - A variable that represents a [ApiTablePr](../ApiTablePr.md) class.